-Physical examination and Health testing/vaccinations: All students are required to have an annual physical examination, testing for tuberculosis, and influenza vaccines.
-In addition titers for measles, mumps, rubella, and varicella regardless of age or previous immunization history; verification of varicella immunity; proof of hepatitis B vaccination or a signed statement of declination of the hepatitis B vaccine; COVID- 19 vaccinations and booster must be uploaded to CastleBranch.
-Students must submit and maintain all physical and testing information to Castle Branch.
-All students are required to meet and maintain agency requirements for clinical sites.
-Students will not be allowed to enter the clinical area if medical clearance has not been obtained and/or maintained.
-Students that do not maintain or update records will not be permitted into the clinical setting and therefore, unable to achieve the objectives of the nursing course.
+Physical Examination and Health Testing/Vaccinations: All students are required to complete an annual physical examination, tuberculosis testing, and receive the influenza vaccine.
+Additionally, students must provide titers for measles, mumps, rubella, and varicella, regardless of age or previous immunization history, as well as verification of varicella immunity.
+Proof of hepatitis B vaccination or a signed declination statement is also required.
+COVID-19 vaccinations and boosters are optional.
+All required documentation must be uploaded to CastleBranch, including physical exams and testing records.

+Students are responsible for ensuring their records are up-to-date and comply with agency requirements for clinical sites.
+Students who fail to maintain or update their records will not be permitted to participate in clinicals, which will prevent them from meeting the objectives of the nursing course.
+Without proper medical clearance, students will not be allowed to enter the clinical setting.

-Any student who has a change in their health status (example: injury) after the submission of their physical to the health office must inform their course instructor and the nursing chairperson.
+Any student who has a change in their health status (example: injury) after the submission of their physical must inform their course instructor and the nursing chairperson.
 The student must submit full medical clearance with no limitations in order to attend clinical.
 Health information is electronically submitted through CastleBranch.